sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/4-The-Algorithm-Design-Manual-Skiena/5-Divide-and-Conquer/index.md

 # 5. Divide and Conquer
 Created Mon Jul 29, 2024 at 9:39 PM

+## Main idea
+One of the most powerful techniques for solving problems is to break them down into smaller, more easily solved pieces.

+*Smaller problems are less overwhelming, and they permit us to focus on details that are lost when we are studying the whole thing.*

 ## Steps
 - Divide and conquer involves 3 steps:
   1. Divide (express it into smaller problems of the same type)